Great American Novel: History

-Background and etymology
+Background and origin of the term

 The development of American literature coincided with the nation's development, especially of its identity.
-Calls for an "autonomous national literature" first appeared during the American Revolution, and, by the mid-18th century, the possibility of American literature exceeding its European counterparts began to take shape, as did that of the Great American Novel, this time being the genesis of novels that would later be considered the Great American Novel.
+Calls for an "autonomous national literature" first appeared during the American Revolution, and, by the mid-19th century, the possibility of American literature exceeding its European counterparts began to take shape, as did that of the Great American Novel, this time being the genesis of novels that would later be considered the Great American Novel.

 The term "Great American Novel" originated in an 1868 essay by American Civil War novelist John William De Forest.
 De Forest saw it serving as a "tableau" of American society, and said that the novel would "paint the American soul" and capture "the ordinary emotions and manners of American existence".
 Similarly, Daniel Pierce Thompson said it had to be distinctly American.
 Although De Forest espoused praise and critique for contemporaneous novels, he ultimately concluded that the Great American Novel had yet to be written.
 The essay's publication coincided with the rising prestige of the novel.
 Previously, only five percent of American books were marked as novels, with most fictional works given the self-effacing title of a "tale".
 In 1880, writer Henry James simplified the term with the initialism "GAN".

 Development

 The term soon became popular, its ubiquity considered a cliché and disparaged by literary critics.
-Lawerence Buell stated that the concept was seen as a part of a larger national, cultural and political consolidation.
+Lawrence Buell stated that the concept was seen as a part of a larger national, cultural and political consolidation.
 According to JSTOR Daily's Grant Shreve, as the concept grew, concrete criteria for the Great American Novel developed: